aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     for col in range(len(sheet[row])):
 ```

 We create an empty dictionary to store the colum numbers for each category.
-Next we start to loop through every index of the spreadsheet but first we need to figure out how to find out if a current index contains a category.
+Next we start to loop through every row of the spreadsheet but first we need to figure out how to find out if a current index contains a category.

 ```python
 def check_category(val):